 Best Online Technology Programs in College Station, TX (2026)

 College Station, Texas has a population of about 122,280.
 The city’s median household income is $51,776 (Census ACS 2023, 5-year).
 About 57.1% of adults 25+ hold a bachelor’s degree or higher.
-There are 5 accredited technology programs within 100 miles of College Station.
+Our directory has 29 accredited schools offering technology programs near College Station.
 In the College Station-Bryan, TX metro area, the top-earning technology-related role is Computer and Information Systems Manager at a median $129,610 annually (BLS OEWS, May 2024).

 Closest Technology Schools to College Station

-The five accredited institutions below are the closest options indexed in our directory that offer technology programs.
+The 10 accredited institutions below are the closest among the 29 schools in our directory that offer technology programs near College Station.
 Distances are calculated from College Station city center.

 SchoolCityDistanceTuitionOnline

-Texas A & M University-College StationCollege Station, TX3.8 miContact school for pricing
+Texas A & M University-College StationCollege Station, TX3.3 miContact school for pricing

-Prairie View A & M UniversityPrairie View, TX38.5 miContact school for pricing
+Prairie View A & M UniversityPrairie View, TX38.7 miContact school for pricing

-Sam Houston State UniversityHuntsville, TX45.2 miContact school for pricing
+Sam Houston State UniversityHuntsville, TX45.5 miContact school for pricing

-Lone Star College SystemThe Woodlands, TX53.8 miContact school for pricing
+Lone Star College SystemThe Woodlands, TX55.5 miContact school for pricing

 Source: IPEDS / College Scorecard (2023 cohort).
 Browse all Texas schools on the Texas technology page.